Loading...

 WordPress - Leverage Browser Caching

-If you recently ran a website speed test or want to increase your website's speed, you may have seen or heard the term Leverage Browser Caching.
-So, what does it mean to Leverage Browser Caching?
+If you recently ran a WordPress speed test or want to improve your website’s performance, you may have seen the recommendation to Leverage Browser Caching.
+So, what does it actually mean to leverage browser caching, and why is it vital for WordPress speed optimization?

 We will cover the first method to manually add Cache-Control Headers and Expiration Headers into your .htaccess file.